-Deng's reformist nationalism gradually emerged where many had agreed behind the curtain.
-Then on July 22nd, 1977, Deng was restored to the posts of Vice Chairman of the Central Committee, Vice Chairman of the Military Commission, and Chief of the General Staff of the People's Liberation Army.
-This was the start of his comeback.
+Deng's reformist nationalism gradually emerged where many had agreeded behind the curtain.
+Then on July 22nd, 1977, Deng was restored to the posts of Vice-Chairman of the Central Committee, Vice-Chairman of the Military Commission and Chief of the General Staff of the People's Liberation Army.
+Thios was the start of his come-back.

-It was therefore Deng who repudiated the Cultural Revolution and in 1977 he managed to launch what became known as the "Beijing Spring," which allowed open criticism of the excesses and suffering that had occurred during the period of the Cultural Revolution.
+It was therefore Deng who repudiated the Cultural Revolution and, in 1977, he managed to launch what became known as the "Beijing Spring", which allowed open criticism of the excesses and suffering that had occurred during the period of the Cultural Revolution.

 In February 1978, the party met to approve a new state constitution presided over by Hua.
 Yet Hua was a weak leader who simply continued a loyalty to Maoism which the leadership was questioning after the Cultural Revolution.
-Later that year at the 3rd Plenary Session of the 11th Central Committee of the Communist Party, the Central Committee from December 18 to December 22, 1978 was planning change.
+Later that year at the 3rd Plenary Session of the 11th Central Committee of the

+Communist Party, the Central Committee from December 18 to December 22, 1978 was planning change.

-Finally, Hua's downfall arrived in 1980-81, when the party's official verdict was that he had done good work by removing the Gang of Four, but afterwards committed "serious errors."
-Hua could not defeat a leadership challenge by Deng Xiaoping who saw reform as necessary to restore the dignity of China among world nations.
-Clearly, the party saw a much more enlightened policy for the future, which has produced the powerhouse of China today.
-Deng ousted Hua by removing him from the leadership position in 1980.
-Yet, in contrast to previous leadership changes, Deng allowed Hua to retain membership in the Central Committee and quietly retire rather than bloodshed which was normal up to that point in history.
+Finally, Hua's downfall arrived in 1980-81, when the party's official verdict was that he had done good work by removing the Gang of Four, but afterwards committed "serious errors".
+Hua could not defeat a leadership challenge by Deng Xiaoping who saw reform as necessary to restore the digity of China among wortld nations.
+Clearly, the Party saw a much more enlightened policy for the future, which has produced the powerhouse of China today.
+Deng outsted Hua removing him from the leadership position in 1980.
+Yet in contrast to previous leadership changes, Deng allowed Hua to retain membership in the Central Committee and quietly retire rather than bloodshed which was normal up to that point in history.

 Deng has supplanted Hua who was Mao Zedong's designated successor as the "paramount leader" of the Communist Party of China and the People's Republic of China.
-Deng created his own group of reformists known as the "Eight Elders," and the meetings were held typically in his personal home.
+Deng created his own group of refomists known as the "Eight Elders", and the meetings were held typically in his personal home.

-In 1982, the Central Committee of the Communist Party released a document entitled On the Various Historical Issues since the Founding of the People's Republic of China.
-Mao retained his status as a "great Marxist, proletarian revolutionary" and it further said that his "accomplishments must be considered before his mistakes," yet it acknowledged that "Mao mistakenly began the Cultural Revolution" blaming the Gang of Four.
+In 1982 the Central Committee of the Communist Party released a document entitled On the Various Historical Issues since the Founding of the People's Republic of China.
+Mao retained his status as a "great Marxist, proletarian revolutionary" and it further said that his "accomplishments must be considered before his mistakes", yet it acknowledged that "Mao mistakenly began the Cultural Revolution" blaming the Gang of Four.

 It is abundantly clear that Deng Xiaoping saw that Marxism had failed.

-Advancement human nature planning.
-By 1984, dramatically society.
-He was on modernizing no doubt that possible means or Marxist.
-Thev retained the Communist Party, renounced Communism is everything by name.
+Advancement comes from human nature - not central planning.
+By 1984, Deng was dramatically freeing society.He was on the road to modernizing China.
+There is no doubt that China is by no possible means COMMUNIST or Marxist.
+They may have retained the name Communist Party, but they have renounced Communism is everything by name.